Kasia307584/kasa_apartment-rental-app--frontend/README.md

 - app remake in Next.js
 - use Sass or Bootstrap
-- create a back-end
+- create a backend
-- move the router setup from App.js to dedicated file
+- move the router setup from `App.js` to a dedicated file

 ### Useful resources

 - [Naming convention](https://medium.com/@wittydeveloper/react-components-naming-convention-%EF%B8%8F-b50303551505) - This helped me apply consistent naming convention to my React components
+- [Sticky footer](https://css-tricks.com/couple-takes-sticky-footer/) - This article explained several ways to make the footer stick to the bottom of the page